Australian court rules indigenous people can’t be deported

 Love has had his visa restored since his lawyers initiated court action and lives on the Gold Coast.

-Thoms has been in immigration detention in Brisbane for the 16 months since he completed a six-month prison sentence.
+Thoms had been in immigration detention in Brisbane for 16 months since he completed a six-month prison sentence.

+Gibbs said the government had used its constitutional powers to deal with aliens “inconsistently, unfairly and, now we’ve proven, unlawfully.”

+“This case isn’t about citizenship.
+It’s about who belongs here, who’s an Australian national and who’s a part of the Australian community,” Gibbs told reporters outside court.

 “The High Court has found that Aboriginal Australians are protected from deportation.
 They can no longer be removed from the country that they know and that they have a very close connection with,” she added.